idflores/twitch-irc-lite/README.md

 `/lib` is the main development library.
 It's written in [Babel](https://babeljs.io).

-`/build` is the compiled and minified JavaScript library for your use.
+`/build` is the compiled and minified JavaScript library for general use.

 ### Commands